-- 1. REQUESTS the Director General to: - a. foster a growing engagement on CAE with relevant intergovernmental fora; - b. appoint a staff focal point to lead on implementation of this motion and to work closely with Members, Commissions and the IUCN Council; and

-- c. when fundraising to implement this motion, prioritise assistance to and work by Members and Commissions: - 2.
-ALSO REQUESTS the Director General and the IUCN Council to convene a Task Force to develop an IUCN Strategy on CAE, as it pertains to the IUCN Mission and Programme, and to include in particular: - a. identification of actions to prevent and reduce CAE and uphold the rule of law; - b. deployment of modern crime science and behaviour change science; - c. active engagement with relevant international organisations and intergovernmental fora, particularly UNODC, UNTOC and its open-ended intergovernmental expert group on CAE, as well as CCPCJ and UNCAC; - d. continuation of ongoing IUCN engagement with other multilateral fora, including the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), the Convention on Migratory Species (CMS), UN Environment Assembly (UNEA), United Nations Convention on the Law of the Sea (UNCLOS), Convention on Biological Diversity (CBD), the United Nations Framework Convention on Climate Change (UNFCCC) and the UN General Assembly (UNGA) to prevent and combat CAE, in addition to other priorities; - e. solicitation of input from and engagement with all relevant IUCN Commissions; - f. consultation with Members (Governments, NGOs and Indigenous Peoples' Organisations) and relevant initiatives; - g. strengthening of efforts to protect and incentivise environmental defenders and whistleblowers; and - h. provision of support to Members in the implementation of this motion and their efforts to prevent and combat CAE: - 3.
+- 1. REQUESTS the Director General to: - a. foster a growing engagement on CAE with relevant intergovernmental fora; - b. appoint a staff focal point to lead on implementation of this motion and to work closely with Members, Commissions, and the IUCN Council; and - c. when fundraising to implement this motion, prioritize assistance to and work by Members and Commissions. - 2.
+ALSO REQUESTS the Director General and the IUCN Council to: - a. convene a Task Force to develop an IUCN Strategy on CAE, as it pertains to the IUCN Mission and Programme, to include in particular: - b. identify actions to prevent and reduce CAE and uphold the rule of law; - c. deploy of modern crime science and behaviour change science; - actively engage with relevant international organisations and intergovernmental fora, particularly UNODC, UNTOC and its open-ended intergovernmental expert group on CAE, as well as CCPCJ and UNCAC; - e. continue ongoing IUCN engagement with other multilateral fora, including the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), the Convention on Migratory Species (CMS), UN Environment Assembly (UNEA), United Nations Convention on the Law of the Sea (UNCLOS), Convention on Biological Diversity (CBD), the United Nations Framework Convention on Climate Change (UNFCCC) and the UN General Assembly (UNGA) to prevent and combat CAE, in addition to other priorities; - f. seek input from and engagement with all relevant IUCN Commissions; - g. consult with Members (Governments, NGOs, and IPOs) and relevant initiatives; - h. strengthen efforts to protect and incentivize environmental defenders and whistleblowers; and - i. provide assistance to Members to implement this motion and prevent and combat CAE; - 3.
 CALLS ON the Director General and Commissions, in particular the World Commission on Environmental Law (WCEL), to contribute to and engage with the 15th Crime Congress; - 4.
-FURTHER REQUESTS the Director General to ensure IUCN is engaged with and represented at the UN Human Rights Council (HRC), grounding the conversation in human rights to a clean, healthy and sustainable environment, advocating the interlinkages between CAE, corruption, illicit financial flows and human rights, and promoting the protection of environmental defenders and whistleblowers; - 5.
-CALLS UPON the Director General and the Commissions to report on the status of their implementation of Marseille resolutions addressing some aspects of CAE, such as resolutions 7.040, 7.054, 7.108 and 7.115; - 6.
+FURTHER REQUESTS the Director General to ensure IUCN is engaged with and represented at the UN Human Rights Council (HRC), grounding the conversation in the human right to a clean, healthy, and sustainable environment advocating the interlinkages between CAE, corruption, illicit financial flows and human rights, and promoting the protection of environmental defenders and whistleblowers; - 5.
+CALLS UPON the Director General and the Commissions to report on the status of their implementation of Marseilles resolutions addressing some aspects of CAE, such as resolutions 40, 54, 108 and 115; - 6.
 REQUESTS relevant IUCN Commissions to include implementation of this motion and prior resolutions in their mandates and work plans; - 7.
-ENCOURAGES IUCN Members to: - a. collaborate and strengthen partnerships and join relevant initiatives that prioritise the prevention of CAE; and - b. prioritise the prevention and combating of CAE at the national level and through relevant treaties and other intergovernmental and international fora; - 8.
-URGES Governments to prioritise preventing and combating CAE, at the national level, including through modern crime and behaviour change science, and through relevant treaties and other intergovernmental fora, including but not limited to UNCAC, UNTOC, CCPCJ, CITES and CMS; - 9.
-REQUESTS IUCN and its relevant constituent bodies, and CALLS UPON NGOs, IGOs, and other civil society and international organisations and initiatives with relevant expertise on CAE, to provide, where appropriate and upon request, technical assistance to States in their efforts to fulfil the requirements detailed in paragraph 10 below; and
+ENCOURAGES IUCN Members to:

+- a. collaborate and strengthen partnerships and join relevant initiatives that prioritise the prevention of CAE; and - b. prioritize the prevention and combating CAE, at the national level and through relevant treaties and other intergovernmental and international fora. - 8.
+URGES Governments to prioritise preventing and combating CAE, at the national level, including through modern crime and behaviour change science, and through relevant treaties and other intergovernmental fora, including but not limited to UNCAC, UNTOC, CCPCJ, CITES, and CMS. - 9.
+REQUESTS IUCN and its relevant constituent bodies, and CALLS UPON NGOs, IGOs, and other civil society and international organisations and initiatives with relevant expertise on CAE, to provide, where appropriate and upon request, technical assistance to States in their efforts to fulfil the requirements detailed in Paragraph 9 below.